zgiannuzzi/oracle-db-training/database_foundations_1-4.md

  - Each town must be visited by people.
 People may visit other towns.
  - A person may be mayor of a town.
 A town may be goverened by a person

+3. See figure 1 in repo

+## Exercise 2.6 Identify the components in the ERD

+1. Identify the possible Entities and Attributes from the given scenario.

+A company has several departments.
+Each department has a supervisor and at least one employee.
+Employees must be assigned to at least one, but possibly more departments.
+At least one employee is assigned to a project, but an employee may be on vacation and not assigned to any projects.
+The important data fields are the names of the departments, projects, supervisors and employees, as well as the supervisor and employee number and a unique project number.

+- Departments
+  - ID
+  - Name
+- projects
+  - ID
+  - Name
+  - Assigned
+- supervisors
+  - ID
+  - Name
+  - department id
+- Employees
+  - ID
+  - Name
+  - Supervisor id
+  - department id
+  - Vacation

+2. Read the given business scenario.
+Draw the entities HAIRSTYLIST and CLIENT.
+List the attributes associated with each entity and specify whether they are mandatory or optional.
+Identify the UIDs.
+Follow the diagramming conventions discussed.
+State the ERDish for the relationships.
+“In our salon, we have a number of hairstylists.
+They are all salaried employees, so we keep a record of their first name, last name, address, phone number, social-security number, and salary.
+During the course of a day, a hairstylist may see several clients.
+On a slow day, a hairstylist may not work on anyone at all.
+We have several walk-in clients, and they each get assigned to one hairstylist.
+We just ask for their first name.
+We also have customers who call to make an appointment.
+When they do this, we ask for their first name, last name, and phone number.
+We also ask if they would like a specific hairstylist.
+If they have no preference, we assign one for them.
+Of course, they are allowed to switch to another hairstylist for their next visit to the salon.
+We are interested in tracking the daily appointments -- which stylist works on which client during a given day.”

+See figure 2-2 in repo

+3. Read the given business scenario.
+Draw the entities TEACHER and COURSE and CLASS.
+List the attributes underneath each entity.
+Specify whether they are mandatory or optional.
+Identify the UIDs. .
+State the ERDish for the relationships.
+“We have several teachers at our school.
+A teacher can be assigned up to three classes per semester.
+If a teacher is on sabbatical, he doesn’t teach that semester.
+We keep a record of the teacher’s first name, last name, address, phone number, and email address.
+Our school offers many courses -- such as Data Modeling, Introduction to SQL, Trigonometry, Physics, and Biology.
+Each course has a code.
+For example: Data Modeling would be DM001, Trigonometry would be TR004, etc. During each semester, a course may be taught in several classes -- so there could be two classes of Physics, three classes of Biology, etc. Each class can be taught by only one teacher.
+We assign a unique ID for each class, and we also keep track of the day it is taught, the time, and the classroom.”

+See figure 2.2 in repo